 Since this goulash soup recipe is a one bowl wonder, you’ll be building all the awesome flavors in the same pot with some simple yet effective techniques.
 The process works best if you use a higher quality heavy gauge pot because it distributes heat more evenly to help prevent burning.

 Roux: Also, when the flour goes into the pot with the paprika and caraway seeds, you’ll be cooking it for a moment stirring constantly before moving on.
 Don’t skip this step.
 Cooking the roux for just a minute helps ensure that your ‘sauce’ doesn’t taste like four.

 Bacon – The savory salty bacon adds a ton of flavor to this recipe and it serves two purposes.
-You’re cooking the bacon to get the drippings and since the bacon itself doesn’t go into the goulash, you can munch on it while your goulash soup recipe is simmering on the stove!
+You’re cooking the bacon to get the drippings and them to add back to flavor the goulash.
+It’s a bacon double punch!
+Yay!!

 Beef Chuck: I like to use beef chuck for this recipe.
 This cut contains collagen which breaks down during the cooking process leaving a fall-apart tender piece of meat.
 I also find it wonderfully flavorful.